HamidHadipour/GraphBAN/README.md

-# GraphBAN: A novel out-of-distribution-based compound-protein interaction prediction approach using graph knowledge distillation and bilinear attention network
+# GraphBAN: A Novel Inductive Graph-Based Approach for Enhanced Prediction of Compound-Protein Interactions

 <div align="left">